Colorectal Tumors in Adolescents and Young Adults

 Gardner syndrome

 The natural history and treatment of patients with colonic polyps are the same as in those with FAP.
-Desmoid tumors of the abdominal wall and mesentery occur in 20% of patients with Gardner syndrome, usually appear 6-30 months after surgery for intestinal manifestations, and are the leading cause of death in patients who have undergone colectomy.
-Desmoid tumors are dense fibroblastic proliferations but can present with dysplasia and even fibrosarcoma.
+Intestinal polyps have a 100% likelihood of undergoing malignant transformation.
+[27] Desmoid tumors of the abdominal wall and mesentery occur in 20% of patients with Gardner syndrome, usually appear 6-30 months after surgery for intestinal manifestations, and are the leading cause of death in patients who have undergone colectomy.
+Desmoid tumors are dense fibroblastic proliferations but can present as dysplasia and even fibrosarcoma.

 Turcot syndrome

 This syndrome, also considered a variant of FAP, includes multiple pediatric brain tumors (eg, gliomas, ependymomas) in families that also have an increased risk of polyposis and colon cancer.
-All patients with this syndrome develop carcinoma of the colon as young adults.
-[12] Colonic adenocarcinomas occur in the colonic polyps and in the mucosa between the polyps.
+All individuals with this syndrome develop carcinoma of the colon as young adults.
+[30] Colonic adenocarcinomas occur in the colonic polyps and in the mucosa between the polyps.
 Patients may present with chronic bloody diarrhea, hypoproteinemia, weight loss, anemia, malnutrition, bowel obstruction, and intussusception.

 Cronkhite-Canada syndrome

-Typically, as in all syndromes associated with an increased risk of cancer, it is recommended to follow a screening schedule similar to the one used for patients with Peutz-Jeghers syndrome, in order to identify malignancies at an earlier stage.
+As in all syndromes associated with an increased risk of cancer, patients with Cronkhite-Canada syndrome should receive regular follow-up, to identify malignancies at an earlier stage.
+A screening schedule similar to the one used for patients with Peutz-Jeghers syndrome is recommended.

 Bloom syndrome

-Bloom syndrome is a rare, recessively inherited disease, in which growth retardation, accelerated aging, immunodeficiency, susceptibility to chromosome breaks, and a high frequency of malignant tumors are observed.
-[27] Patients with Bloom syndrome appear hypersensitive to various DNA-damaging agents, such as ultraviolet light and irradiation.
+Bloom syndrome (congenital telangiectatic erythema) is a rare, recessively inherited disease that is characterized by growth retardation, accelerated aging, immunodeficiency, susceptibility to respiratory and gastrointestinal infections, and a marked predisposition to early development of malignant tumors.
+[35] The Bloom syndrome gene has been found in chromosome 15.
+In this regard, genes involved in DNA repair may be considered tumor suppressor genes.
+Patients with Bloom syndrome appear hypersensitive to various DNA-damaging agents, such as ultraviolet light and irradiation.
 A generalized DNA repair defect is present, likely a defect in DNA ligation; thus, this process has been encompassed in diseases of DNA repair defects, such as xeroderma pigmentosum, ataxia-telangiectasia, and Fanconi anemia.

-Osler-Weber-Rendu syndrome
+Osler-Weber-Rendu disease

-Also termed hereditary hemorrhagic telangiectasia (HHT), Osler-Weber-Rendu syndrome is an autosomal dominant familial disorder characterized by telangiectases and vascular malformations of the skin and mucous membranes and recurrent GI bleeding.
+Also termed hereditary hemorrhagic telangiectasia (HHT), Osler-Weber-Rendu disease is an autosomal dominant familial disorder characterized by telangiectases and vascular malformations of the skin and mucous membranes and recurrent GI bleeding.
 It may also affect the brain, lungs, and liver.
 The lesions are typically noticed in the first few years of life, and 50% of patients have had GI bleeding by the age of 10 years.
 A family history of the disease is reported in 80% of cases.
-[28]
+[38]

 Telangiectases are usually present on the lips, oral and nasopharyngeal membranes, tongue, and perlingual areas.
 They also occur in the colon but are more common in the stomach and small bowel, where they tend to cause significant bleeding.
 [39]